gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    be used.
 For all versions of DTLS, cryptographic parameters giving confidentiality and forward secrecy MUST be used.

+   There are potential for aligning used hash algorithms between SCTP-AUTH and the DTLS cipher suit.
+If the otherwise considered to be used SCTP-AUTH hash algorithms and DTLS Cipher suits have matching hashing algorithms it is RECOMMENDED to indicate a preference for such algorithms.
+Note, however as the SCTP-AUTH hashing algorithm is chosen during SCTP association handshake it can't be changed once it is know what is supported in DTLS by the peer endpoint.

 ## Authentication
    DTLS handshake MUST use mutual authentication.